thebjorn/pydeps/README.rst

 Version history
 ---------------

+**Version 1.8.5** With svg as the output format (which is the default), paths are now hilighted on mouse hover (thanks to tomasito665_ for the enhancement request).

 **Version 1.8.2** incldes a new flag ``--only`` that causes pydeps to only report on the paths specified::